hatari/hatari/readme.txt

  3.3.1) Known distro problems

-If Hatari is built with portaudio support, ALSA aborts Hatari at Falcon emulation startup, unless Pulseaudio server is running.
+If Hatari is built with portaudio support, *and* either portaudio or ALSA is configured to use pulseaudio plugin, that plugin aborts Hatari at Falcon emulation startup, if Pulseaudio server is not running.

 This is because:
-- Falcon microphone emulation initializes Portaudio
+- Falcon microphone emulation initializes Portaudio, which uses ALSA
-- Portaudio doesn't have pulseaudio support, only ALSA libasound
-- Many distributions enable (by default) pulseaudio module for ALSA
+- Many distributions enable (by default) pulseaudio plugin(s) for ALSA and/or portaudio
-- ALSA's pulseaudio module aborts when it cannot connect to pulseaudio server
+- Pulseaudio plugin aborts when it cannot connect to pulseaudio server

-Hatari audio output goes through SDL, which uses pulseaudio library.
+Note: Normal Hatari audio output goes through SDL, which uses pulseaudio library directly.
 That doesn't have this issue.

 Old RHEL 5 and the derived CentOS v5.x Linux distributions ship